 - supervises fourth year optometry students training at the VA Medical Center

 - develops scholarship and literature research skills by working on a paper of publishable quality.

-The resident's schedule is comprised of four full days a week in clinical care and approximately one full day for independent study and professional development.
+The resident's schedule is comprised of four and a half days a week in clinical care and approximately one half day for independent study and professional development.